 In my old days, I recall my Deaf parents communicated with other Deaf relatives and friends by taking a bus, tram, or car (my father's Dacia in the 1970s) or passing on a message to the visitor.

 My father helped him carry it into my bedroom, probably because there was some room for it and I was the most literate immigrant person in the family.
-We were thrilled that we could communicate with our fellows without going out of the door.
+We were thrilled that we could communicate with our fellows without stepping out of the door.

 Soon the pagers were gradually out of sight when texting-capable cellphones came in.
 Blackberry devices were among the first.